Lavender

 Small, violet-blue flowers on a terminal spike.

 Lavender grows best in light, limy or chalky soil.
 Lavender enjoys a sunny location and poor soil will lead to a stronger fragrance.
-Rich soild will make for larger plants but a poorer aroma.
-Seeds remain viable for around 5 years.
+Growing lavender in rich soil will make for larger plants but they will not be as aromatic.

 Sow lavender seeds indoors in March.
 Pinch out seedlings to retain 2 inches of spacing between lavender plants.
 When the ground is warm, plant 15-20 inches apart.
+The tall flower spikes are susceptible to breakage in windy conditions; plants may need to be planted in a protected part of the garden.
+Seeds remain viable for around 5 years.

 Lavender Uses

 Lavender is sometimes grown for a condiment and used as an addition to salads and dressings, but its primary use is in perfumery.
+Lavender cookies are a special treat and we just happen to have a great lavender cookie recipe.

-Lavender Oil.
+Lavender Oil

 Flower stems should be cut in August and covered immediately to protect them from the sun.
 Four-year-old plants produce more of the thin, pale yellow and fragrant lavender oil but two-year-old plants yield a better product.
 Lavender oil is one of the most prized of the essential oils.
 About 150-200 pounds of cut plants are required to obtain one pound of lavender oil.